1 What are the conditions for obtaining a divorce?

 The divorce as such does not affect parental responsibility and the parents retain joint custody.

 In general, parents should agree on who the child will live with, who will be involved in raising the child and to what extent, as well as how and for how long maintenance is to be provided.
-The monthly support payment for one child may not be less than half of the minimum monthly wage established by the Estonian Government.
+The monthly support payment for a minor child may not be less than the minimum amount of maintenance for a minor child as laid down in the Family Law Act (perekonnaseadus).

 If the parents do not wish or are not able to exercise the right of joint custody, each parent has the right to apply to a court for the right of custody of the child to be partially or fully transferred to him or her.
-Changes in the right of custody do not affect the obligation to provide maintenance.
+Changes in the right of custody do not affect the obligation to provide maintenance for a minor child.

 3.4 the obligation to pay maintenance to the other spouse?